Amazon::API - A generic base class for AWS Services

 Botocore metadata for determining how to call individual services and

-serialize parameters passed to its API methods.
-A utility (amazon-api)
+serialize parameters passed to its API methods. amzn-api

-is provided that can generate Perl classes for all AWS services using
+is provided to help you generate Perl classes for all AWS services using

 the Botocore metadata.

-Perl classes that represent AWS data structures (aka shapes) that are passed to or returned from services can also be generated.
+Perl classes that represent AWS data structures (aka shapes) that are passed to or returned from services are generated dynamically from the Botocore metadata.
 These classes allow you to call all of the API methods for a given service using simple Perl objects that are serialized correctly for a specific method.

 Service classes are subclassed from Amazon::API so their new()